se-edu/guides/tutorials/javaFxPart1.md

 </box>

-Now, run `Launcher` and you should see something like this:
+Now, run the application (e.g., run `./gradlew run` command in the terminal) and you should see something like this:

 ![Hello World](images/javafx/HelloWorld.png)